 Xylitol and Chlorhexidine varnish together showed the largest reduction throughout the study period, with 58.3% in the first month and 48.2% at the end of the study.

-Conclusion: The Xylitol chewing gum and Chlorhexidine varnish combination was efficient and superior to single treatments in suppressing Streptococcus mutans.
+Conclusion: The Xylitol chewing and gum Chlorhexidine varnish combination was efficient and single superior to treatments in suppressing Streptococcus mutans.

 Keywords: S. mutans, dental caries, APF gel, Varnish, Xylitol

 Introduction